MauroDataMapper/docs/docs/rest-api/authentication.md

         "authenticatedSession": true
     }
     ```
+---

 ## Administration validation

-In order to validate whether a session is an administrative role,
+In order to validate whether a session is an administrative role:

 <endpoint class="get">/api/session/isApplicationAdministration</endpoint>